Loading

 Is a 2013 Chevy Malibu front or rear wheel drive?

-The 2013 Chevy Malibu is equipped with a front-wheel drive (FWD) system.
-This means that the engine's power is directed to the front wheels, which are responsible for both steering and propulsion.
-FWD vehicles are generally known for their better traction in adverse weather conditions, such as rain or snow, making them a practical choice for many drivers.
+The 2013 Chevy Malibu is a front-wheel drive vehicle.
+This means that the engine's power is delivered to the front wheels, which are responsible for both steering and propelling the car forward.

 What is the recall on Chevy Malibu 2013?